EKlatt/2021-AVR-IDE-GCC-11/User-Manual.md

 > &gt; Tools > [MyIDE] get makefile or F9<br>

 ## Using GNU make<br>
-The Arduino-IDE comes not with GNU Make and a so called "makefile".<br>
-If you chose "compile/check" within the Arduino-IDE a tool called<br>
+If you choose "compile/check" within the Arduino-IDE a tool called<br>
 "arduino-builder.exe" will be started.
 The options of the build-process<br>
-are defined in the file "platform.txt".
-Without this file the Arduino-IDE<br>
+are defined in the file "platform.txt".<br>
-will not run.<br>
-Instead of this "MyIDE" uses "GNU Make" and a "makefile".
-Commonly<br>
-the "makefile" has no extension.<br>
 Actual WINAVR works also with Make and a "makefile".<br>
-Instead of editing "platform.txt" you may edit my "makefile".<br>
+Therefore I decided to use "GNU Make" with a "makefile" for MyIDE.<br>

 **Goal of MyIDE**<br>
 If you want to understand what is going on behind the scene, you<br>
 have to understand the building-process.
 That means, you start with<br>
 a C++ source-code and end up with flashing your microcontroller.<br>
 Hence becoming familiar with a "makefile" is a goal.<br>
+The makefile defines the building-process and has it's own language.<br>

-*But for your assistance I developped a "makefile" ready to use.<br>*
+> **But for your assistance I developped a "makefile" ready to use.**<br>
+You may use this makefile, modify it or develop your own.<br>

 **My makefile**<br>
 Hence the main task of MyIDE was the development of a makefile.<br>